PaoloVecchi/d4-website/_posts/2020-02-13-analyzer-d4-log.md

 | socat - OPENSSL-CONNECT:crq.circl.lu:4443,verify=0,keepalive=1 | ship to d4 server |
 |---|---|

-The same could actually be achieve with [the go client](https://github.com/D4-project/d4-goclient).
+The same could actually be achieved with [the go client](https://github.com/D4-project/d4-goclient).
 The type of data sent is
 3: generic log line.